Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Also be sure to visit Fort George on Vis, the former military fortress that is now a restaurant and the most coveted wedding venue on the island.

-This highly-rated tour takes you into the military tunnels and Tito’s Cave, and also stops at Hum Mountain, the highest peak on Vis island.
+This highly-rated tour takes you into the military tunnels and Fort George; it also stops at Mount Hum, the highest peak on Vis island.

 Alternatively, you can visit the military tunnels as part of a quad biking safari!

-The submarine tunnel is one of the most famous shots of Vis!
+The submarine tunnel is one of the most famous images of Vis!
 This tunnel was part of the strategic military bases around the island.

 Stiniva Beach is lovely — but you don’t want to make the hike down (or swim in) every day!
 Luckily, there are plenty more beaches on the island of Vis that are more accessible.